 WINECASENZ IS EASY TO USE

-WineCaseNZ is simple and easy to use with a user interface common on navigating all apps.
+WineCaseNZ is simple and easy to use with a user interface familiar on navigating all apps.

 Once the app has been downloaded there are four simple steps to getting a case of New Zealand wine shipped to more than 40 countries.